School History

 2021 |

-Lim Jo Xin from the Class of 2020 was awarded the Prime Minister’s Book Prize.
-Vera Ng Jing Wen achieved the President’s Guide Award. |
+Lim Jo Xin from the Class of 2020 was awarded the Prime Minister’s Book

 2022 |

-Gan Xi Yee received the Lee Kuan Yew Award for All-Round Excellence (Secondary).
-Yeo Wei Shain received the Lee Hsien Loong Award for Outstanding Bicultural Students.
 Team RVCTF (River Valley Capture the Flag) won the 4th edition of the annual Cyberthon. |

 2023 |

-Toh Quanxin Javelle achieved the President's Guide Award.
-Lee Weng Kee Harry achieved the President's Award (Scouts).
-Ganesh S achieved the President's Award (Boy's Brigade).
-RVHS Girls A Division Floorball emerged champions. |
+Toh Quanxin Javelle (4B) achieved the President's Guide Award.
+Lee Weng Kee Harry from the Class of 2023 achieved the President's Award (Scouts).
+Ganesh S from the Class of 2023 achieved the President's Award (Boy's Brigade).
+RVHS Floorball Girls emerged champions in the National School Games A Division. |

 2024 |

-Goh Jun Yu (Class of 2023) received the Lee Hsien Loong Award for Outstanding Bicultural Students.
-Chua Yee Tien achieved the President's Guide Award.
-Lin Chuanyu achieved the President’s Scout Award.
-RVHS B Division Wushu Boys were the champions of the National Wushu Championships.
-Cholene Aw won a silver in the women’s third set Taijijian and a bronze in New Yang Style Taijiquan at the World Taijiquan Championships.
-Koh Le Bon won a silver medal in the spear event at the International Wushu Invitational Tournament in Jiangsu, China. |
+Goh Jun Yu from the Class of 2023 achieved the Lee Hsien Loong Award for Outstanding Bicultural Students.
+Chua Yee Tien (4G) achieved the President's Guide Award.
+Lin Chuanyu (23J08) achieved the President’s Scout Award.
+RVHS Wushu Boys emerged champions in the National School Games Wushu Championships B Division.
+Cholene Aw (3I) won a silver medal in the women’s third set Taijijian and a bronze medal in the New Yang Style Taijiquan at the World Taijiquan Championships.
+Koh Le Bon (23J09) won a silver medal in the spear event at the International Wushu Invitational Tournament in Jiangsu, China. |

 2025 |

-Javelle Toh was among six young adults to organise World Thinking Day 2025.
+Javelle Toh (24J18) was among six young adults who helped to organise World Thinking Day 2025 in Singapore.
 She played a key role in leading Girl Guides to create a record-breaking fabric mural using 1000 upcycled fabric pieces to form the word "EMPOWER".
 To find out more, click here.
-In a speech by Deputy Prime Minister and Minister for Trade and Industry, Mr Gan Kim Yong, at the opening ceremony of the Global Space Technology Convention and Exhibition, Natalie Ching Yuhui was given special mention in recognition for her commendable research work in space technology.
+In a speech by Deputy Prime Minister (DPM) and Minister for Trade and Industry, Mr Gan Kim Yong, at the opening ceremony of the Global Space Technology Convention and Exhibition, Natalie Ching Yuhui (24J13) was given special mention in recognition of her commendable research work in space technology.
 At the pre-ceremony engagement session, Natalie shared with DPM her winning team project at the International Space Challenge 2024.
-Natalie is also featured in a newly launched Economic Development Board-commissioned promotional video on Singapore's aspirations for the space technology sector in the future. |
+Natalie was also featured in a newly-launched Economic Development Board-commissioned promotional video on Singapore's aspirations for the space technology sector in the future. |

-Our School Principals
+Our Principals

-Year of joining RV |
+Year of Joining RV |

 Principals |